JimtotheB/Magic-Sprites/README.md

 Fires up an express server bound to 0.0.0.0:9000 (http://localhost:9000 or http://internal.server:9000 if you are like me and work on a VM)

-Css will be rebuilt on addition of images and changes to ./data/my-imagedata.json, and will be auto-refreshed on your browser.
+Css will be rebuilt on addition of images and changes to ./data/my-imagedata.json (or wherever they are set to), and will be auto-refreshed on your browser.

-#A note on Bower
+#A note on Bower and bower_components

 For the sake of development, all of the built files stay relative to the bower directory.
 This is probably not good practise, if you value your data.
 In a real installation you most likely want to use paths outside the MagicSprites directory.